pyTooling/pyTooling/doc/Common/index.rst

 isnestedclass
 *************

-The :py:func:`~pyTooling.Common.isnestedclass` functions returns true, if a class is a nested class inside another class.
+The :func:`~pyTooling.Common.isnestedclass` functions returns true, if a class is a nested class inside another class.

 .. rubric:: Example: